Wa States: Modernization of the Wa States

 Christian missionaries went into the Wa region in the early 20th century, reaching first the Burmese and later also the Chinese areas of Wa territory.
 William Young, from Nebraska, studied in depth the Wa language and was instrumental in putting it into writing using a script based on the Latin alphabet.
 The first publication in the Wa language, a compilation of Wa hymns, was printed in 1933.

 In the 1940s, during the Chinese Civil War, remnants of the Chinese National Revolutionary Army retreated to territory within Burma as the People's Liberation Army took over mainland China.
-Some troops remained in the area east of the Salween river, where in later years Wa insurgent groups controlled the region with the support of the Communist Party of Burma.
+Some troops remained in the area east of the Salween River, where in later years Wa insurgent groups controlled the region with the support of the Communist Party of Burma.
 The Wa States were officially merged into the Shan State in post-independent Burma, but the administration of the Burmese government was not reaching the Wa region and the Shan nationalist armed groups left the area alone as well.

+After decades of negotiation between the Chinese and the British, the China-Burma border was finalized in 1960.
+The border ran through the Wa region, cutting it in half, although the border had little practical effect on the Wa people.

+From 1966 to 1969, various Wa chieftains formed guerilla bands to defend their land.
+These groups were threatened by raids from Chinese nationalist guerillas and pressured to disarm by the Tatmadaw.

+The Communist Party of Burma arrived in the Wa region in the late 1960s.
+It built alliances with several Wa guerilla leaders in 1969 and incorporated them into its struggle against the Burmese state.
+During the Communist Party of Burma era, the Wa region had little internecine warfare and there were few Burmese attacks.

 Some towns experienced a modern administration for the first time during local communist rule.
 Throughout that period opium cultivation and drug trafficking increased and the ancient Wa traditional life became disrupted.
 However, for the first time in history an administrative system that collected revenue and maintained a significant armed force, as well as a rudimentary infrastructure, ushered the Wa region into the modern era.

+In 1989, a mutiny by Wa soldiers within the Communist Party of Burma Armed Forces ejected the Party and resulted in immediate ceasefire with the Myanmar government.
+After the ceasefire, the Myanmar government began to call the region "Shan State Special Region No. 2 (Wa Region)" (Parauk: Hak Tiex Baux Nong (2) Meung Man).
+Academic Andrew Ong writes that this name was used by the government in order to indicate that it was subordinate to the Shan State government.
+The United Wa State Army was formed after the mutiny and April 17, 1989 is viewed as the beginning of the autonomous Wa State polity.
+The UWSA continued to refer to the area as Meung Vax in Wa or wabang in Chinese.